sjtug/nginx-simple-watcher/README.md

 #Nginx-Simple-Watcher
 A zero-extra-dependency C++14 nginx server watcher providing CPU usage, mem usage, latest nginx logs and hottest directories, all in JSON format.

+A simple static web frontend is also provided.

 *Linux3.2+ only.*
 ## Compile
 Use any compiler that has support for C++14.